- Samsung Galaxy S9 achieves 5G speed using 4.9G technology

-- Samsung Galaxy S9/S9+ are now available in Burgundy Red and Sunrise Gold colours
+- Samsung Galaxy S9, S9+ will soon be available in Sunrise Gold color

 Samsung's latest flagship smartphones have arrived in the Indian market.
 Galaxy S9 and Galaxy S9+ have been launched in India at Rs.
 57,900 and Rs.
 64,900 for the 64GB variant.
 The 256GB variants of the new smartphones will sell at Rs.
 65,900 and Rs.
 72,900 respectively.
 The new smartphones look almost identical to their predecessors but bring some significant upgrades in camera, audio and connectivity department.